Courses

 Description:

-Through exploring Agroecology in the Americas, students will gain understanding of diverse agroecological farming techniques and community efforts that can be used to strengthen local food systems.
-While domesticating numerous crops throughout the Americas thousands of years ago, smallholder farmers developed innovative farming practices that laid the foundations of several societies.
-Many of these practices continue throughout the Americas, anchoring local agricultural systems in local ecosystems, and, hence, increasing resiliency and sustainability.
+Through exploring Global Agroecology, students will gain understanding of diverse agroecological farming techniques and community efforts that can be used to strengthen local food systems.
+While domesticating numerous crops throughout the world thousands of years ago, smallholder farmers developed innovative farming practices that laid the foundations of several societies.
+Many of these practices continue throughout the world anchoring local agricultural systems in local ecosystems, and, hence, increasing resiliency and sustainability.
 This course will provide insight into how smallholder agroecological techniques and network formation approaches can strengthen collective efforts increasing the resiliency and sustainability of local food systems.

-- Explore smallholder agroecological farming systems throughout the Americas.
+2. Explore smallholder agroecological farming systems throughout the world.

-- Explain how globalized industrial agriculture has impacted smallholder farming efforts throughout the Americas.
+3. Explain how globalized industrial agriculture has impacted smallholder farming efforts.

-- Explore the practices of seed saving throughout the Americas.
+5. Explore the practices of seed saving throughout the world.

-- Describe agroecology movements such as La Via Campesina and how they have provided smallholder farmers a voice throughout the Americas.
+6. Describe agroecology movements and how they have provided smallholder farmers a voice. and the sustainability of food systems.

-- Explore food and seed sovereignty efforts taking place throughout the Americas.
+7. Explore food and seed sovereignty efforts taking place globally.

 Content Outline and Competencies: